Open late Sat.-Sun.

 * Click here for rating key

-Pintxo Restaurant Review: Pintxo would be at home on a side street in Barcelona’s historic old town.
-Its long bar, small tables, and enclosed brick patio are often filled with noisy diners.
-The best seats are at the counter in front of the open kitchen, where you can watch staff prepare the authentic tapas featuring locally sourced ingredients: sweet Medjool dates stuffed with goat cheese and wrapped in bacon; fried yucca, plantain, taro and sweet potato chips; and grilled asparagus.
-Toasts come topped with the likes of anchovies and salmon roe, or goat cheese, fresh thyme and wildflower honey.
-Prawns are sautéed in chili pepper and garlic; beef and pork meatballs are dressed in a tomato and piquillo pepper sauce; and the tortilla española is filled with onions and potatoes.
-Two people can easily make a satisfying meal ordering four or five dishes.
-Cocktails are well-crafted; we recommend the Flor de Pintxo with gin, elderflower, cucumber and lime, or a pitcher of sangría, which is bright and fruity but not too sweet.
+Pintxo Restaurant Review: The long bar, small tables, and enclosed brick patio are often filled with noisy diners, reminiscent of something from the streets of Barcelona.
+The best seats are at the counter in front of the open kitchen, where you can watch staff prepare authentic tapas featuring locally sourced ingredients.
+The seasonal selection can range from grilled asparagus to sweet Medjool dates stuffed with goat cheese and wrapped in bacon; or fried yucca, plantain, taro and sweet potato chips.
+Toasts arrive topped with the likes of anchovies and salmon roe, or goat cheese, fresh thyme and wildflower honey.
+Prawns are sautéed in chili pepper and garlic, while beef and pork meatballs are dressed in a tomato and piquillo pepper sauce.
+The tortilla española is packed with onions and potatoes.
+Two people can easily make a satisfying meal by ordering four or five dishes.
+Cocktails are equally well-crafted.
+We recommend the Flor de Pintxo with gin, elderflower, cucumber and lime, or a pitcher of sangría, which is bright and fruity but not too sweet.